muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T72)
+- Fix: description field not persisted / not displayed for some input types.
+- Improved: further optimization of profile xml data.
+- Fix: description action not adding data to log file unless in verbose mode.

 ### (m76T71B) hotfix
 - Fix: release from hold mode in vjoyremap does not trigger a release (broken by new exec on release mode in m70)